Aez35/miRScore/README.md

 Flags are reported to help the user determine what criteria a miRNA locus did not meet.
 Most flags reported lead to a hard fail (i.e. 'Precision less than 75%', 'Less than 10 reads').
 Two flags ('23/24 nt' and 'Precursor > 300 nt') do not cause a miRNA locus to fail, and instead are reported to indicate to the user that the miRNA or the miRNA precursor have longer lengths and should be evaluted carefully.

 #### List of potential flags
-* `Hairpin structure invalid` - The miRNA hairpin secondary structure does not allow for the indexing of the miR duplex.
+* `hairpin structure invalid` - The miRNA hairpin secondary structure does not allow for the indexing of the miR duplex.
 This may be due to a large bulge or the miRNA is found too close to the start of the hairpin, not allowing for a 2nt 3' overhang of the miR*.
+* `mature structure invalid` - The mature miRNA is likely within a terminal loop structure.
+This causes the mature miRNA to fold back on itself and fail to meet the criteria.
-* `More than 5 mismatches` - More than 5 nucleotides are mismatched between the miR and miR*.
+* `More than 5 mismatches` - More than 5 nucleotides are mismatched between the miRNA and miRNA* sequences.
-* `23/24 nt miRNA` - The miR/MIR* is 23 or 24 nucleotides in length.
+* `23/24 nt miRNA` - The miRNA/miRNA* is 23 or 24 nucleotides in length.
+* `Sequence contained characters besides U,A, T, G, or C` - One of the user-provided sequences contained letters besides A, T, G, C, or U.
 * `asymmetric bulge greater than 3` - There is an asymmetric bulge greater than 3 nucleotides in the miR duplex.
-* `miR structure invalid` - The miRNA pairs to itself, indicating that the secondary structure contains a loop in that position.
-* `miR not found in hairpin` -The miRNA was not detected in the precursor sequence provided by the user.
+* `miRNA not found in hairpin sequence` -The miRNA was not detected in the precursor sequence provided by the user.
+* `hairpin is less than 50 basepairs` - The user-provided hairpin sequence is less than 50 basepairs.
+* `miRNA multimaps to hairpin` - The miRNA or miRNA* provided by the user multimaps to hairpin sequence.
-* `No miR duplex reads detected` -Reads were not detected in the libraries provided for either the miR, miR*, or both.
+* `No miR duplex reads detected` - Reads were not detected in the libraries provided for either the miR, miR*, or both.
 * `Less than 10 reads` - The miRNA locus had less than 10 combined miR/miR* reads in a single library.
 The miRNA does not meet the read floor.
 * `Precision less than 75%` - The precision (miR* reads + miR* reads / total reads mapped to hairpin) did not meet the required 75% in a single library.
 * `No hairpin detected` -The hairpin of the miRNA could not be found in the precursor file provided by the user.
-* `Precursor > 300 nt` - The user provided miRNA precursor has a length greater than 300 nucleotides.
+* `precursor > 200/300 nt` - The user provided miRNA precursor has a length greater than 200/300 nucleotides.
+* `No 2nt 3' overhang` - The user-provided star sequence did not meet the criteria for a 2nt overhang on the 3' end of the miRNA duplex.
 * `NA` - The miRNA meets all miRScore criteria.

 ## reads.csv
 A csv file containing the reads reported in each library of the miRNA, miRNA*, and total reads mapped to each hairpin.
 Also includes a Pass/Fail result.
 A 'Pass' indicates the miRNA meets the read floor and has a precision greater than 75% in that library.
 A 'Fail' indcates one of these criteria are not met.

-## alt_miRScore_Results.csv
+## alt_mirna_results.csv
 When a miRNA 'fails' miRScore, meaning one or more of the criteria are not met, that locus will be reavaluated based on sequencing data.
 This revaluation is done using the reads mapped to the hairpin associated with the failed miRNA. miRScore will use samtools to select the most abundant read in the alignments/merged.bam file with a sequence between 20-24 nt that mapped to the failed miRNA hairpin. miRScore will then score that sequence as an alternative miRNA.
 Any of these alternative miRNAs that pass will be reported in alt_miRScore_Results.csv.
 These alternative miRNAs are not intended to be final confirmation of a miRNA locus, and should be evaluated with care.
 ## alt_reads.csv
 A csv file containing the reads reported in each library of the alternative miRNA, alternative miRNA*, and total reads mapped to each hairpin.
 Also includes a Pass/Fail result.
 A 'Pass' indicates the alternative miRNA meets the read floor and has a precision greater than 75% in that library.
 A 'Fail' indcates one of these criteria are not met.